The shocking claims leveled against Duterte

 Manila, the Philippines (CNN)Two-hundred bullets fired into an official.
 A corpse-eating crocodile.
-A billionaire killed in a lover's tiff.

 Matabato claims he was part of a death squad run on the orders of President Rodrigo Duterte while he was still mayor of Davao City.